Alpaca Health - Parasites

 Given that Leptospira requires water or high humidity to survive, they can be isolated from rivers, sewers, standing water sources, agricultural fields and moist soil.

 Infection begins with Leptospires penetrating exposed mucous membranes or damaged skin.
 After a short incubation period, the bacteria invade multiple tissues including the liver and kidneys.
-Animals that are persistently infected will shed bacteria through the urine and this be a source of infection.
+Animals that are persistently infected will shed bacteria through the urine and this will be a source of infection.
 In alpacas, the disease is known for kidney and liver damage or failure.
 In pregnant females, abortion may occur or birth of a cria already infected.
 Confirmation can made from laboratory tests for serum antibodies levels in blood samples.

 Veterinary consultation is essentail as antimicrobial therapy will be needed and is usually effective.
 However, organ damage already caused by the infection can be permanent.
 A vaccine is available in New Zealand which in addition to five clostridial species covers Leptospira interrogans serovar Pomona, Leptospira borgpetersenii serovar Hardjo.
-This can be used in a similar way to other 5-in-1 vaccines.
+This can be used in a similar way to 5-in-1 vaccines.

 References.